flame/blis/docs/FAQ.md

 ### Can I build BLIS on Windows / Mac OS X?

-BLIS was designed for use in a GNU/Linux environment, however, it should work on other UNIX-like systems as well, such as OS X. System software requirements for UNIX-like systems are discussed in the [BLIS build system guide](BuildSystem).
+BLIS was designed for use in a GNU/Linux environment, however, it should work on other UNIX-like systems as well, such as OS X. System software requirements for UNIX-like systems are discussed in the BLIS [Build System](https://github.com/flame/blis/blob/master/docs/BuildSystem.md) guide.

 Support for building in Windows is not directly supported.
 However, Windows 10 now provides a Linux-like environment.
 We suspect this is the best route for those trying to build BLIS in Windows.
 If you have success and would like to share your experiences, please join the [blis-devel](http://groups.google.com/group/blis-devel) mailing list and send us a message!